 James K. Olthoff

-More recently, Dr. Olthoff has filled high-profile positions representing NIST and the United States within the international metrology community.
-Dr. Olthoff's international metrology responsibilities have included serving as the Chair of the Sistema Interamericano de Metrologia (SIM) Quality System Task Force (QSTF), representing SIM on the Joint Committee of the Regional Metrology Organizations (JCRB), serving as the Chair of the Conference on Precision Electromagnetic Measurements, representing NIST on the CIPM Consultative Committee on Electricity and Magnetism, and representing the U.S. on the SIM Council and General Assembly.
-Dr. Olthoff serves as the NIST representative to the Board of the NCSL International, and has recently been elected as the Executive Vice President of NCSL International.
+As part of his role in leading the U.S. measurement infrastructure, Dr. Olthoff has filled high-profile positions representing NIST and the United States within the international metrology community.
+Currently, Dr. Olthoff is the U.S. representative to the International Committee on Weights and Measures (CIPM) which oversees the International System (SI) of Units.
+Dr. Olthoff's previous international metrology responsibilities have included serving as the Chair of the Sistema Interamericano de Metrologia (SIM) Quality System Task Force (QSTF), representing SIM on the Joint Committee of the Regional Metrology Organizations (JCRB), serving as the Chair of the Conference on Precision Electromagnetic Measurements, representing NIST on the CIPM Consultative Committee on Electricity and Magnetism, and representing the U.S. on the SIM Council and SIM General Assembly.
+Dr. Olthoff currently serves as the President of the Board of the NCSL International, the U.S. representative to IMEKO, and the SIM Technical Committee Chair.